tatethurston/embedded-typescript/README.md

 */

 console.log(
-  render([
+  render({
+    users: [
       { name: "Tate", phone: "888-888-8888", email: "tate@tate.com" },
       { name: "Emily", phone: "777-777-7777", email: "emily@emily.com" },
-  ])
+    ],
+  })
 );
 ```

-Note that above the indentation was preserved for both `render` from `user-partial.ets` and the `example` string literal.
-Any expression yielding a multi-line string rendered inside an `expresssion` block (`<%= EXPRESSION %>`) will preserve the indentation across each line.
+Note that indentation was preserved for all lines rendered by `user-partial.ets` and all lines of the `example` variable.
+Any expression yielding a multi-line string rendered inside an `expresssion` block (`<%= EXPRESSION %>`) will apply the indentation across each line.

 #### More Examples